 For more than 160 years, account security has been a top priority for Wells Fargo.
-Today, we remain as committed as ever and use proven technologies to protect your financial information and privacy.
+Today, we remain as committed as ever and use the latest technologies to help protect your financial information and privacy.

 When you sign up for online access, Wells Fargo asks you to create your own username and password, to access your accounts.
 This information is encrypted during transmission.
 Wells Fargo now allows you to select your own, personal username to sign on, instead of your Social Security number.
 We strongly recommend that you do not use your Social Security number as a username or password.
 To create a new username, sign on to Wells Fargo Online® or Wells Fargo Business Online® Banking and go to Account Services.